Food & Nutrition

 - Apply in person at Richmond County Department of Social Services (DSS); Please fill out the application ahead of time

-- Fill out a paper application and mail to or drop it off at DSS
+- Fill out a paper application and mail it to or drop it off at DSS

 Call 910-997-8422 if one of these methods will not work for you.

-The video below explains how to apply online with ePass.
+Watch the video on how to apply online with ePass.